Mini ITX cases are one of the smallest computer cases out there.

 Due to the smaller dimensions and having less build-material, mini ITX cases often cost less than their bigger siblings.
 This reduces the overall cost of your gaming PC.

-Nowadays you can custom build a gaming PC in less than 1000 bucks.
+Nowadays, you can custom-build a gaming PC in less than 500 bucks, thanks to these cases.

 Look Good To Some People

-Yes, these cases aren't everybody's cup of tea but there exists some people who like a cubical design more than a Tower body.
+Yes, these cases aren't everybody's cup of tea but there exist some people who like a cubical design more than a Tower body.

 Limitations of a Mini ITX PC Case